jerryji1993/DNABERT/README.md

 unzip 6-new-12w-0.zip
 ```

-We also provide a model that is fine-tuned on the sample dataset for prediction/visulization/motif_analysis.
+We also provide a model with `KMER=6` that is fine-tuned on the sample dataset for prediction/visulization/motif_analysis.
+If you use the fine-tuned model instead of fine-tuning a model by your self, please download the fine-tuned and put it under `examples/ft/6`.

 [Fine-tuned Model](https://drive.google.com/drive/folders/15wFcukTv3ecPw9_25dcOv-bZmj-8d_-6?usp=sharing)